cjboco/wordfinder/README.md

 # WordFinder

-A simple tool to help you find five letter words based on known and used characters.
+A Wordle word finder and helper.
+It's a simple tool to help you find five letter words based on known and used characters.
 You can view the tool at [https://cjboco.github.io/wordfinder/
 ](https://cjboco.github.io/wordfinder/)

 ### How to use it